carloscol-in/py-design-patterns/readme.md

 2. An existing design is a Prototype
 3. We copy the prototype and customize
 4. We want to make cloning convenient

+## Singleton

+For some components it only makes sense to have one in the system.
+For example, Database repository or connection, Object factory.

+This can solve some performance issues, since the initializer can be expensive resource wise.
+We provide every user with the same instance of this object that was created once.

+You don't want additional copies of this object.

+Need to take care of lazy instantiation.
+You initialize the Singleton instance only when it is needed, and after that every user accesses the same instance.

+> A component that is instantiated only once.

+### Main Concepts

+* Multiple ways of implementation of a Singleton; metaclass, decorator, custom allocator.
+* Laziness is easy, just init on first request.
+* Monostate variation.
+* Testability issues.